-- 1-4-13 Strong board and senior management leadership is indispensable in the oversight of the development and implementation of a sound AML/CFT risk management framework across the bank.
-The board of directors and senior management should ensure that the bank's processes are robust and there are adequate risk mitigating measures in place.
-The successful implementation and effective operation of a risk-based approach to AML/CFT depends on the bank's employees and officers having a good understanding of the ML/TF risks inherent in the bank's business. - 1-4-14 A bank's board of directors and senior management should understand the ML/TF risks the bank is exposed to and how the bank's AML/CFT control framework operates to mitigate those risks.
-This should involve the board and senior management -

-- (a) receiving sufficient, frequent and objective information to form an accurate picture of the ML/TF risks including emerging or new ML/TF risks, which the bank is exposed to through its activities and individual business relations; - (b) receiving sufficient and objective information to assess whether the bank's AML/CFT controls are adequate and effective; - (c) receiving information on legal and regulatory developments and the impact these have on the bank's AML/CFT framework; and - (d) ensuring that processes are in place to escalate important decisions that directly impact the ability of the bank to address and control ML/TF risks, especially where AML/CFT controls are assessed to be inadequate or ineffective.
+- 1-4-13 Strong board and senior management leadership is indispensable in the oversight of the development and implementation of a sound AML/CFT risk management framework across the direct life insurer.
+The board of directors and senior management should ensure that the direct life insurer's processes are robust and there are adequate risk mitigating measures in place.
+The successful implementation and effective operation of a risk-based approach to AML/CFT depends on the direct life insurer's officers, employees and agents having a good understanding of the ML/TF risks inherent in the direct life insurer's business. - 1-4-14 A direct life insurer's board of directors and senior management should understand the ML/TF risks the direct life insurer is exposed to and how the direct life insurer's AML/CFT control framework operates to mitigate those risks.
+This should involve the board and senior management - (a) receiving sufficient, frequent and objective information to form an accurate picture of the ML/TF risks including emerging or new ML/TF risks which the direct life insurer is exposed to through its activities and individual business relations; - (b) receiving sufficient and objective information to assess whether the direct life insurer's AML/CFT controls are adequate and effective; - (c) receiving information on legal and regulatory developments and the impact these have on the direct life insurer's AML/CFT framework; and - (d) ensuring that processes are in place to escalate important decisions that directly impact the ability of the direct life insurer to address and control ML/TF risks, especially where AML/CFT controls are assessed to be inadequate or ineffective.